clunion/shardoverse/README.md

 Setting this up in the crude mixture of weird powersehll and windows-cmd commands was no fun at all.
 At last it was decided to put the logic for install, build and test stages in separate windows-cmd scripts and install the neccessary libs through Msys2 using pacman, which works quite well.

+## SomeNotes on TravisCI
+The same as for AppVeyor apllies, most code moved into scripts.
+In this case these are bash-scripts, which is fine.
+That YAML-stuff is more weirdly in the way than helpfull.
+Perhaps when a bigger matrix of OSs and Dev-Envs will be used, that YAML gets handy.

 # License(s)
 The game Shardoverse and all originally created parts of it (source code, texts, descriptions and such) are licensed under the MIT license, see the LICENSE.md file.